andresebr/kumodd/README.md

 ## TODO

-For native Google Apps files, use the previously saved remote file metadata to detect wether the file has changed, using for instance, the revision number.
+For native Google Apps files, kumodd should use the previously saved remote file metadata to detect whether the file has changed, using for instance, the revision number.